namascar/correlation/README.md

 Summary of set up

 The project is currenly set up as a Qt Creator project in Ubuntu 16.04.
-It uses the openCV libraries, CUDA, openmp, pthreads and Eigen.
+It uses the openCV libraries, CUDA, openmp and Eigen.
 Of course also uses Qt.

 Configuration

 File defines.h allows for defining the number of thread used in the CPU, which I currnetly have at 20.
 When I run the code in my laptop (smaller chip) I change that to 4-8.
 Also in "defines.h" one can choose if you want to use CUDA and the GPU.
 Since I don't have a CUDA compatible laptop, I set CUDA_ENABLED to false.
 The maximum number of GPUs is set to the unrealistic number of 32.
 I just use that variable to statically define a small array for the cuda class, so there is not that much down side.
-The code detects the number of available GPUs
+The code detects the number of available GPUs.
+At the moment, since the implementation of the GPU image pyramids, I set the number of GPUs = 1 always.

-I use -std=c++11, -fopenmp and -use_fast_math in anticipation of using some of the abreviated function in the future.
+I use -std=c++14, -fopenmp and -use_fast_math in anticipation of using some of the abreviated function in the future.

 Dependencies